 - Take the ACCUPLACER placement examination as indicated (exceptions may apply).

 - A minimum 2.5 GPA is required on nursing academic core classes inclusive of: English Composition I (ENG101), Intermediate College Algebra (or higher level math - Pre-Cal, Finite Math, or Statistics) (MTH100), Anatomy & Physiology I (BIO201) & II (BIO202), General Biology (Principles of Biology I which a prerequisite for BIO220), Microbiology (BIO220), Human Growth & Development (PSY210), Speech (SPH106), and a Humanities elective (Art or Music Appreciation, Philosophy, Theater, Religion, or a foreign language).

 - Good standing with the College including a minimum overall, cumulative GPA of 2.50.

-- Must meet the Essential Functions for nursing.
-Once accepted to the nursing program the essential functions document must have the signature and date of view of medical personnel (e.g.MD, DO, NP).
-The requirements for meeting essential functions for the nursing program can be requested periodically during the nursing program as indicated.
+- Must meet the Essential Functions for Nursing.
+Once accepted to the nursing program, the essential functions document must have the signature and date of view of medical personnel (e.g.MD, DO, NP).
+The requirements for meeting essential functions for the nursing program can be requested from students periodically during the nursing program as indicated.
 If a nursing student cannot meet the essential functions requirements, the student may be withdrawn from the nursing program.

 Meeting minimum admission requirements does not guarantee acceptance to the nursing program.